-In lobbies and major traffic corridors use durable, easily maintained materials such as stone, masonry, metal or plastic laminate.
-In unusually high-traffic areas, Scuffmaster Armor or Scrubmaster paint may also be considered.

-- 2. In auditoriums and large classrooms use plastic laminate wainscot with stretched fabric acoustic panels above. - 3.
+- 1. In lobbies and major traffic corridors use durable, easily maintained materials such as stone, masonry, metal or plastic laminate.
+In unusually high-traffic areas, Scuffmaster Armor or Scrubmaster paint may also be considered. - 2.
+In auditoriums and large classrooms use plastic laminate wainscot with stretched fabric acoustic panels above. - 3.
 In all low-wear area, paints shall typically be non-VOC formulation - 4.
 In classrooms, offices and corridors use semi-gloss or eggshell paint.
 Paint must be water-based unless exceptions are approved by FP&C/FM.
 High gloss and flat paints are not allowed.
 Paint shall be ICI, Sherwin-Williams, or UH Paint Shop approved equal. - 5.
 Do not use vinyl wall coverings unless FP&C/FM approval is obtained prior to design.
-The use of vinyl wall covering is not allowed on the interior surface of exterior walls. - 6.
-Off-white and accent paint color standards: At the conclusion of construction and renovation projects, large quantities of unused paint are left for disposal.
+The use of vinyl wall covering is not allowed on the interior surface of exterior walls.

+- 6. Off-white and accent paint color standards: At the conclusion of construction and renovation projects, large quantities of unused paint are left for disposal.
 Standardizing on a palette of off-white and accent color allows FPC/FS to combine remainder quantities and donate to UH departments or to non-profit organizations.
-Contact your FPC or FS Project Manager for the approved interior paint palette. - 7.
+Approved off-white paint colors are Sherwin-Williams SW6147 Panda White and SW7008 Alabaster.
+Contact your FPC or FS Project Manager for the full approved interior off-white and accent paint palette. - 7.
 Do not use multi-colored enamels. - 8.
 Refer to the appropriate sections for finishes in restrooms, stairs, janitor closets, electrical and telecommunications rooms. - 9.
 Use corner guards on exterior corners of corridor walls and similar heavy traffic areas.
 Wall bumpers and corner guards are required adjacent to service elevators and loading docks. - 10.
 In mechanical rooms apply a coat of paint to all surfaces that do not already have a finish coat of paint, such as pumps and motors.
 Vinyl-faced fiberglass panels installed to the ceiling and walls are recommended for acoustical absorption. - 11.
 All renovation projects require UH Paint Shop approval of surface preparations before repainting. - 12.
 UH Paint Shop must approve painting specifications.